supabase/pg_graphql/docs/api.md

     }
     ```

-To paginate forward in the collection, use the `first` and `after` aguments.
-To retrive the first page, the `after` argument should be null or absent.
+To paginate forward in the collection, use the `first` and `after` arguments.
+To retrieve the first page, the `after` argument should be null or absent.

 **Example**